KErez/yassi/README.md

   * beforeRetrieve
   * afterRetrieve

-##### Note
-Yassi is still in alfa mode.

 ## Installation
 npm install --save yassi

 ## Usage
 * Import Yassi
-* Declare the properties that you like to store by add the @yassit('propertyNameInStore') before the declartion of the property or use it without annotation as follow - yassit('propertyNameInStore', ownerObject, ownerPropertyName)
+* Declare the properties that you like to store by add the `@yassit('propertyNameInStore')` before the declaration of the property or use it without annotation as follow - `yassit('propertyNameInStore', ownerObject, ownerPropertyName)`
-* On another class, create a property and declare it with either @select or @observe to read the property from the store.
+* On another class, create a property and declare it with either `@select` or `@observe` to read the property from the store.

 ```typescript
 import {yassit} from 'yassi';